The Morph Folding Wheel

 The design and development of this world's first ever foldable wheel makes for a really interesting story.
 The following video shows a few of the key development prototypes that were made throughout this journey from idea to manufactured product.
 Play and experimentation is crucial in the early stages of a project like this, slowly handing over to detailed technical development and design for manufacture.

-Before finding and working alongside the manufacturer, Maddak, it was essential to develop the concept folding wheel into a real life working prototype that could be used and demonstrated.
-These first usable wheelchair wheels were developed from CNC'd aircraft-grade aluminium and were perfect for demonstrating how much more you can do with a manual wheelchair, once you can also fold up the wheels.
+Before we worked with our first manufacturing partner, it was essential to develop the concept folding wheel into a real life working prototype that could be used and demonstrated.
+These first usable wheelchair wheels were developed from CNC’d aircraft grade aluminium and were perfect for demonstrating how much more you can do with a manual wheelchair, once you can also fold up the wheels.

 With these pre-production prototypes, the original idea finally became something of a reality and could be tested and evaluated for consumer feedback.
 This is a critical moment in the design process for any new product or idea, and is often called the "looks-like, works-like" prototype stage.